 - With the publication of an Advance Notice of Proposed Rulemaking, EPA intends to acquire data and information about PFAS manufacturers and the presence and treatment of PFAS in discharges from those manufacturing facilities.

 - EPA will also request information regarding PFAS formulators.
 These are facilities that produce various PFAS products and materials from PFAS feedstocks.

 EPA’s decision to move forward in this action is based on information the Agency has collected and presented in Effluent Guidelines Program Plan 14 and will help inform whether these industrial sources warrant regulation through national Effluent Limitation Guidelines (ELGs) to address PFAS discharges.
 Also, EPA published an interim strategy for PFAS in NPDES permits issued by EPA (https://www.epa.gov/pfas/interim-strategy-and-polyfluoroalkyl-substances-federally-issued-national-pollutant-discharge).

-DHEC intends to address PFAS in NPDES-permitted wastewater as part of the soon-to-be issued strategy for assessment of PFAS in ambient surface waters.
+DHEC has taken the first step to address PFAS in NPDES-permitted wastewater via the strategy for assessment of PFAS in ambient surface waters.